 The typical boots can be divided into two types: A and C type Cups.

 A Cups are boots which cover vertical connectors and components and are the simplest form.
 These include covers for d type and molex connectors.

 C cups are boots which cover horizontal connectors and wrap around the component from both sides of the board in general. these tend to be more complex in design although we can provide both standard and custom boots solutions for a customer depending on their needs.

 Diamond MT provides a full range of conformal coating application equipment and conformal coating systems for those looking to bring the conformal coating process in-house.
 Please explore our list of products below to find the perfect piece of equipment for your specific needs!

-Automated Dip Coating is one of the most efficient methods for application of conformal coating and is excellent for all volume production whether large or small.
-The process of dipping a circuit board in a conformal coating material contained in a tank ensures complete coverage, including underneath components and around difficult later 3D boards and this is no over spray or material wastage.
+Automated dip coating is one of the most efficient methods for application of conformal coating and is excellent for all volume production, whether large or small.
+The process of dipping a circuit board in a conformal coating material contained in a tank ensures complete coverage, including underneath components and around difficult later 3D boards, and there is no overspray or material wastage.

-We utilize a variety of HVLP spray guns for our hand spraying process, in addition to multiple spray booths.
+We utilize a variety of high volume low pressure (HVLP) spray guns for our hand spraying process, in addition to multiple spray booths.
 This method is ideal for customers with small to medium quantities.
-Additionally this method is preferred with customers who have tall components or a geographical layout that does not lend itself to a programmable conformal coating method.
+Additionally, this method is preferred with customers who have tall components or a geographical layout that does not lend itself to a programmable conformal coating method.

 There are many different industries that conformal coating plays a critical role in.